integritee-network/sgx-setup/README.md

 - `role-andrewrothstein.gcc-toolbox` (installs gcc, necessary to install sgxsdk and driver)
 - `role-intel-sgx`.
 More information on that one needed?
 Take a look at its [README](https://github.com/integritee-network/sgx-setup/tree/add-readme/sgx-ansible/roles/role-intel-sgx)
 - `role-singleplatform-eng.users` to set up user.
 Not necessary to actually run a sgx-machine but is recommended in case of multiple users accessing the same machine.

+The other roles (such as the munin-node, timezone and keyboard roles) are not tested for ubunutu 20.04 and might be outdated.
+However, these are not necesary for the set up of a sgx machine but are good extra features.
+They might be updated at a later point of time.
+If urgently needed, take a look at https://github.com/geerlingguy , up-to-date ansible scripts should be found there.

+## Requirements
+* Ansible v2.8 is required on your HOST (provisioner) system.
+* You must have `sshpass` installed on your HOST (provisioner) not on the GUEST (machine(s) being provisioned).
+* the GUEST machine must be on Ubuntu 20.04 (still oparating on ubuntu 18.04?
+Contact us, we have a script for that one as well)
+* SGX must be enabled in your BIOS

 ## Steps